 - disease in the pituitary glands

-- If you suddenly stop taking corticosteroids for conditions like asthma or arthritis.
+- sudden stopping of taking corticosteroids for conditions like asthma or arthritis

 It can also be caused by anything that affects the pituitary gland in the brain, such as a tumour.